 As an international student, you will need:

-- A valid passport.
-Please make sure that your passport is valid for the entire length of your studies in Canada.
-If your passport expires while you’re in Canada, all of your immigration documents, your health-care coverage and your Social Insurance Number will expire at the same time.
+- If your passport expires while you’re in Canada, all of your immigration documents, your health-care coverage and your Social Insurance Number will expire at the same time.

-- A study permit: You require a study permit for the duration of the year-long program.
+- You require a study permit for the duration of the year-long program.
 Learn more about study permits.

 - Documentation for your family if they are coming to Canada with you.